-Google's next step towards a password-free future is here with the announcement that passkeys – a new cryptographic key solution that requires a default device – is coming to Google Accounts on all major platforms.
+Google's next step towards a password-free future is here with the announcement that passkeys are coming – a new crypto solution keys that require a default device – to Google Accounts on all major platforms.

-Starting today, Google users can use passkeys and completely forget passwords and two-step verification codes when signing in.
+As of today, the of Google can use passkeys and completely forget passwords and two-step verification codes when signing in.

 Passkeys are a safer, more convenient alternative to passwords promoted by Google, Apple, Microsoft and other technology companies aligned with the FIDO Alliance.
 They can replace traditional passwords and other login systems, such as 2FA or SMS verification, with a local PIN or biometric authentication of a device — such as a fingerprint or face ID.